starknet-io/starknet.js/www/versioned_docs/version-5.19.5/guides/create_account.md

 > Level: medium.

 Here, we will create a wallet with the Argent smart contract v0.2.3.
 This case is more complicated because we will have the account behind a proxy contract (this way, the wallet contract can be updated).
-The contract classes of both contracts are already implemented in both Testnet 1 & 2.
+The contract classes of both contracts are already implemented in Testnet.

 > If necessary OZ contracts can also be created with a proxy.